roshni-1008/Task-2/README.md

-# Task-2
+ Task-2

-A responsive and interactive web application built using HTML, CSS, and JavaScript, demonstrating modern layout techniques with Flexbox and Grid.
-The project features client-side form validation, a dynamic image gallery, and smooth animations to enhance user experience.
+This project is a responsive and interactive web application developed using HTML, CSS, and JavaScript as part of Task 2.
+It demonstrates core front-end development concepts including:

+Layout design using Flexbox and CSS Grid

+Client-side form validation

+Dynamic image gallery management

+Animated gradient background

+Responsive design principles

+The interface features a modern glass-style UI with smooth background animation and interactive elements for an enhanced user experience.